Why choose Margaret Atwood–so acclaimed, so recognisable, so accomplished–as the subject of a reading event?

 Most of the books I read in school were written by men; that’s remarkable, but what I find even more remarkable is that someone else had to point out this fact to me.
 I expected to read canonical books in my English classes, and I accepted that most of those books were written by men.
-But in my final high school English course, a young teacher, who had a part-time contract, taught a Margaret Atwood poem, and after that I was inspired to read The Handmaid’s Tale and her other early novels.

-None of those books were assigned reading in my university years either; as the 21st century approached, there were options to teach some women writers—their names appeared on the reading lists—but most of my professors opted for traditional selections.
-So, I read Chaucer and Shakespeare, I read Sterne and Swift: women writers were not writers whose work wasn’t prioritized to study.
+In my final English class in public school, a young teacher with a part-time contract, taught a Margaret Atwood poem, which inspired me to read The Handmaid’s Tale and her other early novels.
+None of those books were assigned reading in university; there were options to teach some women writers—their names appeared on the reading lists—but most of my professors opted for traditional selections, like Chaucer and Shakespeare, Sterne and Swift.

-Was that really so long ago?
+The work of women writers wasn’t prioritsed on the curriculum.
+And was that really so long ago?
 Less than three decades?
-Now young people do study The Handmaid’s Tale.
+Now students are assigned The Handmaid’s Tale.
 And it seems like that book has been around forever.
-And that it’s always been recognized as important, if not prescient.
-But it’s easy to take it all for granted, to believe that women were always recognized as having the capacity to write and publish.
+And that it’s always been “important”, if not prescient.

+But it’s easy to take it all for granted, to believe that women were always viewed as having the capacity to write and publish.
 We must not overlook our literary grandmothers, those women who opened doors for other writers.
 Mr BIP once held the door for Margaret Atwood at the train station.
 I watched her hold the door at a neighbourhood coffee shop for the man who had just finished cleaning the window.
 But she’s also opened so many other doors for writers.

 Here are links to the posts that participants have written to share in celebrating Margaret Atwood Reading Month: